Chobble Tickets

 - I set you up with your own Chobble Tickets instance

-- You create your admin password which encrypts your attendee records
+- You create your admin password which encrypts your attendee records, and set your currency

 - You create events through a straightforward interface, setting the name, capacity, dates, ticket price, and what info you need from attendees